NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

    ```

 This log can show you which operators(on what data type) can not run on GPU and what is the reason.
-If it shows a specific RAPIDS Accelerator parameter which can be turned on to enable that feature, you can enable that parameter
+If it shows a specific RAPIDS Accelerator parameter which can be turned on to enable that feature, you should firstly
-and try the tool again.
+understand the risk and applicability of that parameter and then enable that parameter and try the tool again.

 Since its output is directly based on specific version of `rapids-4-spark` jar, the gap analysis is pretty accurate.
 But you need a Spark 3+ CPU cluster and is ok to modify the code to add this function.